bjornekelund/DXLogICOMScripts/README.md

 using the key mapped to the script.
 To manage weak or hard to copy stations on S&P, press the main receiver's AF gain knob to temporarily mute it.

-**ICOM_Speedsynch** Synchronizes the radio's internal keyer with DXLog.
+**ICOM_Speedsynch** Synchronizes the radio's internal keyer with *DXLog.net's* speed setting.
 Acts silently in the background, needs no key mapping.
+Works also for SO2R.
+Since radio 1 and radio 2 are the same physical radio in SO2V, and the script event is only raised at speed changes, it must unfortunately ignore the speed of radio 2 in SO2V.
+Should this be an actual problem, you can redesign **ICOM_SO2V** to also update the radio's keyer speed setting at focus changes.
+Each logical radio's current speed is available in the object *mainForm._cwKeyer.CWSpeed(int radioNumber)*

-**ICOM_Waterfall_Mode** Automatically sets the edges and reference level of the radio's built-in panadapter based on frequency band and operating mode.
+**ICOM_Waterfall_Mode** Automatically sets the edges and reference level of the radio's waterfall/spectrum display based on frequency band and operating mode.
 Should be assigned to a key for quick restore after manual adjustments or zoom.
+Only operates on VFO A but supports all operating modes; SO1R, SO2R and SO2V.
+Only active for ICOM radios but does not actually poll the radio to determine if it is waterfall capable.
+For e.g. SO2R operation with two ICOM radios where only one is waterfall capable, modify the object *WaterfallCapable[]* accordingly.

-**ICOM_Waterfall_Zoom** Script to quickly zoom the radio's built in panadapter to a narrow segment of the band (default is 20kHz) centered around the current frequency.
+**ICOM_Waterfall_Zoom** Script to quickly zoom the radio's built in panadapter to a narrow segment of the band (default is 20kHz, but easily modified in the script code) centered around the current frequency.

 **ICOM_Experiment** A script solely for development purposes.
-Should not be installed.
+No need to install.

-Please note that due to the design of DXLog's rig communication queueing mechanics, performance may not be completely reliable at 19200bps with frequent polling (<300ms).
+Please note that due to the design of *DXLog.net's* CAT queueing mechanics, performance may not be completely reliable at 19200bps with frequent polling (< 300ms).
 For the most reliable and responsive operation, the communication via the USB interface at 115200bps is recommended.